-PH scale reading is vital to gardeners because the PH levels will determine the nutrients available to the plants.
+PH scale reading is vital to gardeners.
+PH levels will determine the nutrients available to the plants.

-It only means that whatever nutrients are in the soil are more readily available to your plant.
+It means that whatever nutrients are in the soil are more readily available to your plant.

 This chart gives you a general idea at what PH level specific nutrients are more easily released.